FacuD/flask-htmx-poc/README.md

-# POC using HTMX and Flask :Alembic:
+# POC using HTMX and Flask 🔭